Characterizing NIP henselian fields: A refinement of Conjecture

 \section{{A refinement of Conjecture \ref{sh}}}

 The last result of this paper is a reformulation of Conjecture \ref{sh}.
 Theorem \ref{thm:3} below gives a list of first-order theories of valued henselian fields such that, if Conjecture \ref{sh} holds, any NIP field $K$ admits a henselian valuation $v$ such that $(K,v)$ is a model of one of the theories on the list.
-Since all the theories appearing in Theorem \ref{thm:3} are complete and (by Theorem \ref{thm:main_theorem}) NIP, Theorem \ref{thm:3} gives a converse of sorts for Conjecture \ref{sh}.
+Since all the theories appearing in Theorem \ref{thm:3} are either complete or their completions can easily be described (cf.~Remark \ref{rem:complete}) and moreover (by Theorem \ref{thm:1}) NIP, Theorem \ref{thm:3} gives a converse of sorts for Conjecture \ref{sh}.

 Recall from the previous section that for an ordered abelian group $\Gamma$ and $\gamma \in \Gamma$, we use $\Gamma_{\gamma-}$ to denote the maximal convex subgroup not containing $\gamma$ and $\Gamma_{\gamma+}$ to denote the minimal convex subgroup containing $\gamma$.